The pastoral care and guidance of pupils are the constant concern of every member of the teaching staff, in conjunction with JR the School Chaplain.

 The fact that their secondary school will be much larger than the primary school they have just left does not mean that pupils will receive any less individual attention here than before as there is a closely-knit pastoral organisation.

-On entering, pupils are placed into a form of approximately twenty-eight pupils.
+On entering, pupils are placed into a form of approximately thirty pupils.
 Their first point of contact with the staff is their Form Tutor who, in regularly scheduled periods, will be able to help and advise as necessary.
 Any cases of special difficulty are referred by the Form Tutor to the Head of Year who works closely with the senior management team.
 The Head of Year’s concern is with the well-being of pupils within the year-group and he or she keeps a watching brief over pupils' academic and social progress.

 We hope that parents would let us know beforehand of any personal problem a child may have so that any potentially stressful situation can be averted altogether.